How I Added a Poaching Clause to My Client Contracts in a Laravel 12 + Next.js Stack

 @endforeach

-To verify parity, we wrote a quick feature test that renders both the Livewire form and the PDF for the same contract and checks for the presence of the clause text.
+To verify parity, I wrote a quick feature test that renders both the Livewire form and the PDF for the same contract and checks for the presence of the clause text.
 One test, two outputs validated.

 $this->assertStringContainsString('No Poaching Agreement', $livewireHtml);